 The G-SIB buffer applies to those institutions included on the list of G-SIBs, which is updated annually by the Financial Stability Board (the FSB).
-The Issuer has been excluded from this list with effect from 1st January, 2017 and so, unless otherwise indicated by the FSB (or the Bank of Spain) in the future, it will no longer be required to maintain a G-SIB buffer.
+The Issuer was excluded from this list with effect from 1st January, 2017 and so, unless otherwise indicated by the FSB (or the Bank of Spain) in the future, it will no longer be required to maintain a G-SIB buffer.

-The Bank of Spain announced on 21st November, 2018 that the Issuer continues to be considered a D-SIB and is required to maintain a fully-loaded D-SIB buffer of a CET1 capital ratio of 0.75 per cent. on a consolidated basis.
-The D-SIB buffer is being phased-in from 1st January, 2016 to 1st January, 2019, with the result that the D-SIB buffer applicable to the Issuer for 2018 is a CET1 capital ratio of 0.5625 per cent. on a consolidated basis.
+The Bank of Spain announced on 25th November, 2019 that the Issuer continues to be considered a D-SIB and is required to maintain a fully-loaded D-SIB buffer of a CET1 capital ratio of 0.75 per cent. on a consolidated basis.

 The Bank of Spain agreed in December 2015 to set the countercyclical capital buffer applicable to credit exposures in Spain at 0 per cent. from 1st January, 2016.
 This percentage is revised each quarter.
-The Bank of Spain agreed on 28th September, 2018 to maintain the countercyclical capital buffer at 0 per cent. for the fourth quarter of 2018.
+The Bank of Spain agreed in September, 2019 to maintain the countercyclical capital buffer at 0 per cent. for the fourth quarter of 2019.
+As at the date of this Information Memorandum, the counter-cyclical capital buffer applicable to the Group stands at 0.02 per cent. and relates to the Group's exposures in other jurisdictions.

 The Bank of Spain has greater discretion in relation to the determination of institution-specific countercyclical buffer, the buffer for D-SIBs and the systemic risk buffer.
-With the entry into force of the SSM on 4th November, 2014, the European Central Bank (the ECB) has the ability to provide certain recommendations in this respect.
+With the entry into force of the SSM on 4th November, 2014, the European Central Bank (the ECB) has the ability to provide certain recommendations in this respect and potentially increase such buffers.

-Moreover, Article 104 of the CRD IV Directive, as implemented by Article 68 of Law 10/2014, and similarly Article 16 of Council Regulation (EU) No. 1024/2013 of 15th October, 2013 conferring specific tasks on the ECB concerning policies relating to the prudential supervision of credit institutions (the SSM Regulation), also contemplates that in addition to the minimum "Pillar 1" capital requirements and the combined buffer requirements, supervisory authorities may impose further "Pillar 2" capital requirements (above "Pillar 1" requirements and below the combined buffer requirements) to cover other risks, including those not considered to be fully captured by the minimum "own funds" "Pillar 1" requirements under CRD IV or to address macro-prudential considerations.
+Moreover, Article 104 of the CRD Directive, as implemented by Article 68 of Law 10/2014, and similarly Article 16 of Council Regulation (EU) No. 1024/2013 of 15th October, 2013 conferring specific tasks on the ECB concerning policies relating to the prudential supervision of credit institutions (the SSM Regulation), also contemplates that in addition to the minimum "Pillar 1" capital requirements and the combined buffer requirements, supervisory authorities may impose further "Pillar 2" capital requirements (above "Pillar 1" requirements and below the combined buffer requirements) to cover other risks, including those not considered to be fully captured by the minimum "own funds" "Pillar 1" requirements under CRD IV or to address macro-prudential considerations (although, under the EU Banking Reforms, it is proposed that further "Pillar 2" capital requirements should be used to address micro-prudential considerations only).

-Furthermore, the ECB is required, under Regulation (EU) No. 468/2014 of the ECB of 16th April, 2014 establishing the framework for cooperation within the SSM between the ECB and national competent authorities and with national designated authorities (the SSM Framework Regulation), to carry out a supervisory review and evaluation process (the SREP) of the Issuer and the Group at least on an annual basis.
+Furthermore, the ECB is required, under Regulation (EU) No. 468/2014 of the ECB of 16th April, 2014 establishing the framework for cooperation within the Single Supervisory Mechanism between the ECB and national competent authorities and with national designated authorities (the SSM Framework Regulation), to carry out a supervisory review and evaluation process (the SREP) of the Issuer and the Group at least on an annual basis.